onap/vnfrqts-requirements/docs/Chapter7.rst

 * YANG helper or decoder functions that automate the conversion between YANG model data types to VES/JSON information elements
 * OPTIONAL: YANG Telemetry modules in JSON format per RFC 7951

-Using the semantics and syntax supported by YANG, vendors will indicate specific conditions that may arise, and recommend actions that should be taken at specific thresholds, or if specific conditions repeat within a specified time interval.
+Using the semantics and syntax supported by YANG, VNF providers will indicate specific conditions that may arise, and recommend actions that should be taken at specific thresholds, or if specific conditions repeat within a specified time interval.

-Based on the vendor’s recommendations, the Service Provider may create additional YAML artifacts (using ONAP design Studio), which finalizes Service Provider engineering rules for the processing of the vendor’s events.
-The Service Provider may alter the threshold levels recommended by the vendor, and may modify and more clearly specify actions that should be taken when specified conditions arise.
+Based on the VNF provider’s recommendations, the Service Provider may create additional YAML artifacts (using ONAP design Studio), which finalizes Service Provider engineering rules for the processing of the VNF events.
+The Service Provider may alter the threshold levels recommended by the VNF provider, and may modify and more clearly specify actions that should be taken when specified conditions arise.
 The Service Provided-created version of the YAML will be distributed to ONAP applications by the Design framework.